rohit366/tiny-crm/README.md

 # tiny-crm :date: :email: :tada:

 A small set of Google App Scripts designed to automate prospect and lead management.
+See [this blog post](https://dev.to/forstmeier/code-driven-business-development--5c4b) for an overview of the release system.

 ## Features